Ynn/selfstar/exercises/follow-me.md

 	}

 	/**
-	 * Instantiates a new illuminance goals.
+	 * Instantiates a new illuminance goal.
 	 *
 	 * @param numberOfLightsToTurnOn
 	 *            the number of lights to turn on.